What Kavanaugh's confirmation would mean

 Tea leaf readers saw the broadly supportive comments from that duo as a sign that the FBI's supplemental check on Kavanaugh had a) turned up no corroboration of claims made by Christine Blasey Ford and Deborah Ramirez and b) provided Kavanaugh with something very close to the 50 senators' votes he needs to make it to the court.

-To be clear: This is a very fluid situation.
-The first big vote -- to end debate on the nomination -- comes Friday.
-If that succeeds, a final vote on confirmation will be Saturday.
-Until that first vote is in the books, it's a dangerous proposition to draw too many conclusions about What It All Means.
+And on Friday morning, what was once a fluid situation became much more solid: Flake and Collins both voted in favor of Kavanaugh on Friday's key procedural vote, and announced they would vote to confirm him as well.
+Republican Alaska Sen. Lisa Murkowski voted against Kavanaugh on Friday's vote, but her vote was canceled out by Democratic West Virginia Sen. Joe Manchin crossing party lines to give Republicans a 51-49 win.

-Still!
-Kavanaugh appears on the precipice of the court.
-He's closer tonight than he's been, politically speaking, in weeks.
+It appears Kavanaugh will likely be confirmed Saturday by the same vote, putting him on the precipice of the court.

-So what would it mean if Kavanaugh got the 50 votes he needed tomorrow and then again Saturday?
+So what would it mean if Kavanaugh is confirmed Saturday?
 Two main things.

 1. Kavanaugh on the Court would fundamentally reshape it in a more conservative direction for potentially decades to come.
 Lost amid the massive political fight occasioned by the allegations by Ford and Ramirez is the fact that Kavanaugh is without question more conservative than the man he is replacing -- Anthony Kennedy.
 Whereas Kennedy was regarded as the swing vote on the court for many years, Kavanaugh's ascension would change all that.
 There would likely be a relatively reliable 5-4 conservative majority on the court.